-Issues supported by our funds include the Chevening Scholarship Programme, Human Rights and Good Governance, and Maritime Security.
+Issues supported by our funds include Human Rights, Democracy and the Rules Based International System, Open Futures, and Strengthening Maritime Security.

 This includes working to enrich the quality of education through support to system reform, training teachers of English and developing international school partnerships.
 They support social enterprise and the creative economy to help build stronger, safer societies through programmes in the rule of law, governance, civil society and the arts.

 The UK government’s grant will support The BBC World Service to provide accurate, impartial and independent news and analysis to developing, fragile and closed societies across the globe, including where free speech is limited.
 The new language services will be distinctive and tailored to the audiences needs in these hard-to-reach, ODA eligible countries.
 The services will support a positive environment for economic development and stable, lawful, and more democratic societies.
 Impartial and independent media has been noted by the UN as an ‘essential foundation’ for prosperous and peaceful societies.

 The 5 ODA eligible international organisations are the United Nations, Council of Europe, Organisation for Security and Co-operation in Europe, the Commonwealth Foundation, the Commonwealth Fund for Technical Co-operation, the Commonwealth Secretariat, the Commonwealth Youth Programme, the Commonwealth of Learning, and the Office of the United Nations High Commissioner for Human Rights.

 The 2015 Strategic Defence and Security Review announced a £1.3 billion cross-Whitehall Prosperity Fund from 2016 to 2021 to promote the economic reform and development needed for growth in partner countries.